Whitehouse, Padilla, Matsui, Mullin reintroduce legislation to reduce ocean shipping pollution, modernize maritime industry

 Pacific Environment launches clean shipping advocacy in Japan

 Since its founding in 1987, Pacific Environment has been building power with local communities across the Pacific Rim to protect our oceans, marine life and public health.
-While our Climate Team has been working to advance clean shipping in Singapore, the Republic of Korea and China, we are now extending our efforts into Japan to … Read more
+While our Climate Team has been working to advance clean shipping in Singapore, the Republic of Korea, we are now extending our efforts into Japan to expand our … Read more

 IKEA leads on green shipping, but more action needed for zero-emission ships